Quantum Error Correction for Beginners: Acknowledgments

 \section{Acknowledgments}

 The authors wish to thank A. M. Stephens, R. Van Meter, A.G.
 Fowler, L.C.L.
-Hollenberg, A. D. Greentree for helpful comments and acknowledge the support of MEXT, JST, the EU project QAP.
+Hollenberg, A. D. Greentree for helpful comments and acknowledge the support of MEXT, JST and FIRST projects.